meeech/kidcut/README.md

 `kidcut` for help

+`kidcut list` will list out the available cuts

+`kidcut -i path/to/input/file.mp4 create <cut_name>` cut_name is the name you saw when you `kidcut list`

 `kidcut -i source/StarWars_A_New_Hope.mov create` will use the source file you specify, and present you with a list of cuts to choose from

 `kidcut -i path/to/input/file.mp4 -c path/to/cut/file create` will use the source file you specify, and use the specified cut file

 `kidcut -i path/to/input/file.mp4 -o path/to/output_dir/ -c path/to/cut/file` all of the above, but -o will determine where to put the output file

+## OPTIONS

--c is optional - if you don't provide the cut file, you will be given a list to choose from -o is optional - if you don't provide output directory, will use same dir as source
+-c optional - path to a custom cut file to use.
+If you don't provide the cut file, you will be given a list to choose from -o optional - if you don't provide output directory, will use same directory as source -n optional -

-`kidcut list` will list out the available cuts

-`kidcut list -i path/to/input/file.mp4 create <cut_name>` cut_name is the name you saw when you `kidcut list`

 ## CUT FILE FORMAT